 Ingredient and Substitutions

-- Almond flour - This gluten free flour used to ensure super fluffy muffins.
-The almond meal also provides a subtle nutty flavoring that pairs well with the blackberries.
+- Almond flour - This gluten free flour is used to ensure super fluffy muffins.
+The almond flour also provides a subtle nutty flavoring that pairs well with the blackberries.
 You can substitute both the almond flour and tapioca with 2 cups of gluten free 1:1 flour or all purpose flour if needed.

 - Tapioca starch - Combined with the almond flour for the best gluten free flour blend.
 Substitute with arrowroot starch if needed.

 - Maple syrup - The recipe only uses ¼ cup to add a touch of sweetness without being overbearing.
 You can swap with honey or agave nectar.